instrumentthegrid/website-astro/src/content/about/-index.md

 goal:
   name: Scott Caruso
-  description: "'Infrastructure scale opportunity, urgent and important.
-It is extremely rare to discover a solution that fundamentally transforms an industry, along with a team that can implement.
-In these changing times, GridVisibility provides a common sense, yet paradigm shifting, solution for grid monitoring and operations.'"
+  description: "Our ambition is to deliver next generation grid instrumentation.
+Our solution is novel, transformative, and creates the core capabilities required for the grid to move from seconds to milliseconds; from reactive to proactive.
+Collaboration is in our DNA, enabling us to harness the intersection between the broadband and power industries.
+We’re a team driven to execute on the critical outcomes that benefit of our fellow citizens - a more reliable, resilient and secure grid!"
   avatar: /images/authors/Scott.png
   designation: Co-founder & CEO -- GridVisibility, Inc.